S8A/s8a.github.io/_posts/2024-01-31-links-and-thoughts-001.md

 This new year, I want to start a regular blog series sharing links to articles, videos, and any other content that I find interesting, insightful, or just enjoyable, along with a summary and my thoughts regarding the content.
 I initially wanted to post weekly, but life happens, so I ended up deciding to post monthly instead.

-Without further ado, here is my 1st "Links and thoughts" post for January 2024.
+Without further ado, here is my 1st "Links and Thoughts" post for January 2024.
 The links are presented in the rough chronological order in which I read/watched them.

 ---